ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 to keep your data resilient.
 Envelope encryption is the process of using encrypted keys, Data Encryption Keys and Root Keys, to protect your sensitive data.

-Data Encryption Keys (DEKs) are designed to encrypt your data and can be generated and managed by your service or an IBM Cloud service.
+Data encryption keys (DEKs) are designed to encrypt your data and can be generated and managed by your service or an IBM Cloud service.
 While the DEK secures your data, the DEK itself is also susceptible to attacks so you should take preventative measures to protect your DEKs by encrypting them with a [root key](#key-types).
 The same root